Community Legal Education

-To provide legal education to Indigenous communities and undertake outreach and community development work with a view to developing a greater understanding of the legal system and the relationship between customary and Australian law.
+We provide legal education to Aboriginal communities in Central Australia.
+We also develop legal education resources, undertake outreach and carry out community development work to increase Central Australian Aboriginal people's understanding of the legal system and the relationship between customary and Australian law.

-Resources to improve the understanding of Australian law in remote communities;
+- Resources to improve remote communities' understanding of Australian law;

-The improvement of community understanding of legal rights and responsibilities through engaging with local media; and
+- The improvement of community understanding of legal rights and responsibilities through engagement with local media; and

 - The preparation of submissions, articles and reports for presentation at conferences and public forums.